GameDistribution/GD-HTML5/README.md

 | AD_SAFETY_TIMER | When the safety timer is cleared.
 We run this timer to make sure the SDK and ads do not stop us from starting the game after, whenever there is a weird error. |

 ### AD EVENTS
-The Gamedistribution.com API uses the IMA SDK for loading ads.
+The Gamedistribution.com SDK uses the IMA SDK for loading ads.
 All events of this SDK are also available to the developer. https://developers.google.com/interactive-media-ads/docs/sdks/html5/

 | Event | Description |